SEAPLANE HISTORY AT WINDERMERE

 The rudder is the oldest surviving part carrying the legend ‘A. V. Roe & Co’.

-The first task at Windermere for Wakefield was to have a hangar designed and built.
+The first task at Windermere for Wakefield was to have a hangar designed and built, with an office and store.
 The site which he chose was land he owned at Hill of Oaks, on the south-east shore of the lake.
-However, this proved too out of the way for business and he wanted to come to Bowness, where he took out a lease of land at Cockshott in 1912.
+He also acquired a motor launch and had a wet dock built for it.
+However, whilst this location was ideal for float experiments, it proved too out of the way for business and he wanted to come to Bowness-on-Windermere, where he took out a lease of land at Cockshott in 1912.

 Having first checked that Oscar Gnosspelius was not making his expected attempt from Bowness Bay, on 25 November 1911 Waterbird took off successfully from Windermere and alighted.
 The pilot was Herbert Stanley Adams, whom Wakefield had first met at Brooklands.
 Adams sent Wakefield a telegram: ‘Several short flights no damage’.
 A report appeared in the Manchester Guardian on 27 November.

-On 11 December 1911, Wakefield filed UK Patents No. 27,770 and No. 27,771 relating to the means for float attachment including rubber bungees for shock absorption when taking off and alighting, and a stepped float together with wingtip floats, which were granted respectively on 12 September 1912 and 18 March 1913.
+On 11 December 1911, Wakefield submitted UK Patents No. 27,770 and No. 27,771 relating to the means for float attachment including rubber bungees for shock absorption when taking off and alighting, and a stepped float, which were granted respectively on 12 September 1912 and 18 March 1913.
 The first patent for a stepped hydroplane, for a boat, had been granted in 1907 to Albert Knight.
 Today, all seaplane floats have steps.
 Also, on 13 November 1913, Wakefield was granted UK Patent No. 18,051 for the float of a seaplane to support its own weight or the greater part of such weight during flight.

 BARROW-IN-FURNESS